YuuujiiU/Ridged-Multifractal-Terrain/README.md

 # Ridged-Multifractal-Terrain
 Dynamic segmentation of three-dimensional terrain scene generation based on GPU based on DirectX 11

+TERRAINS GENERATION ON THE GPU | C++, DirectX, Distributed Systems ● Developed a 3D graphics compiler on the GPU to generate, texture, and procedurally shade the terrain for rendering.

+● Implemented Perlin Noise module, generated Ridged-multifractal noise to modify the height of the tessellated grid with GUI graphical user interface with DirectX 11.

 The display vedio link: https://www.dropbox.com/s/mqq5w3qwyg0c3a7/C%2B%2B%3ADirectX%3AMulti-fractal_Terrain_Compiler.mp4?dl=0